-The conflict mineral survey was also done in the Healthcare Business and the Industrial Business, not only the Office Business and the Professional Print Business.
+The Responsible Minerals survey was also done in the Healthcare Business and the Industrial Business, not only the Office Business and the Professional Print Business.
 As a result, Konica Minolta was able to confirm that some products in the optical lens and functional film categories are entirely conflict-free.

-Konica Minolta cooperates with external organizations, including participating in an initiative where members of JEITA's Responsible Minerals Trade Working Group encourage SORs to be involved in a conflict-free audit program.
-In addition, Konica Minolta provided an instructor for the JEITA Conflict Mineral Survey Briefing, held by JEITA on June 14, 2019.
+Konica Minolta cooperates with external organizations, including participating in an initiative where members of JEITA's Responsible Minerals Trade Working Group encourage smelters or refiners to be involved in a conflict-free audit program.
+In addition, Konica Minolta provided an instructor for the JEITA Conflict Mineral Survey Briefing, held by JEITA on June 14, 2019, and supported activities providing education on Responsible Minerals regulations.
 Konica Minolta also participates in the Conflict Free Sourcing Working Group (CFS-WG), established jointly by JEITA and automotive companies, in programs that go beyond industry boundaries.